-On the 17th of June 2021, AusCann announced that it had entered into an agreement to lease the Company's R&D facility in Western Australia to Source Certain International ('SCI'), an Australian scientific technology Company that provides services to the food, agriculture and pharmaceutical industries, including medicinal cannabis.
+On June 17th, 2021, AusCann announced that it had entered into an agreement to lease the Company's R&D facility in Western Australia to Source Certain Internation -al ('SCI'), an Australian scientific technology Company that provides services to the food, agriculture and pharmaceutical industries, including medicinal cannabis.
 Leasing the R&D facility is part of AusCann's evolving strategy to maximise the value of its assets to allow more resources to be placed on the development of differentiated, high value cannabinoid-based pharmaceuticals.